savvasha/sportspress-advanced-h2h/readme.txt

 === Advanced H2H for SportsPress ===
 Contributors: savvasha
-Tags: sportspress, league, table, season, events, teams, data, fixtures, h2h, head to head, sorting Requires at least: 5.3
+Tags: table, h2h, head to head, sorting, sort
+Requires at least: 5.3
-Tested up to: 6.3
+Tested up to: 6.7
-Stable tag: 2.0.2
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Give your league managers the option to use more advanced Sorting Criteria for your League Tables.

 == Description ==